TBertuzzi/tbertuzzi/README.md

 Open source has been part of my career for many years.

-I maintain and contribute to projects, libraries, samples and tools covering different areas of the .NET ecosystem and software engineering.
+I maintain and contribute to projects, libraries, samples and tools covering different areas of the .NET ecosystem, software engineering and technologies I explore.

 <p align="center">
   <a href="https://github.com/TBertuzzi">